jonlabelle/SublimeJsPrettier/README.md

 ## Issues

-To [report an issue], please follow the steps outlined in the [Issue Template].
+To report a bug or a make suggestion, please [open a new issue] selecting the appropriate Issue Template (**Bug report** or **Feature request**).
+Be sure to follow the guidelines outlined in each template... otherwise your submission will be subject to immediate closure.

 ## Changes